Casa Program Overview

-Our Casa classrooms are being conducted by AMI Montessori-trained teachers with special qualifications for the Casa level, and teacher’s assistants help with classroom management.
-The teacher guides children to purposeful activities based on their stage of development and learning style.
-With repetition and exploration of activities, children acquire concepts and skills, while strengthening concentration, joy for learning, motivation and self-discipline.
+Our Casa classrooms are led by AMI Montessori-trained teachers with specialized qualifications for that age group, and assistants support classroom management.
+Teachers guide children toward purposeful activities based on their stage of development and learning style.
+Through repetition and exploration of activities, children acquire concepts and skills while strengthening concentration, joy for learning, motivation, and self-discipline.

-The Casa Montessori environment is prepared for the multi-age grouping of children with learning materials appropriate for each age.
-The younger children observe and are assisted by their older classmates when needed.
-On the other hand, the older students have the opportunity to guide their younger classmates and feel proud of their contribution to the classroom community while reinforcing their own learning.
-This provides a supportive, family-like, social grouping where learning can take place naturally.
+The Casa Montessori environment is prepared for multi-age groupings of children, with learning materials appropriate for each age.
+Younger children observe and are assisted by older classmates when needed.
+In turn, older students have the opportunity to guide younger classmates and feel proud of their contributions to the classroom community while reinforcing their own learning.
+This creates a supportive environment where learning can take place naturally.

-At Parkdale Montessori School, Casa children are exposed to English in the mornings and French in the afternoons, which is particularly important in the National Capital area.
+Casa children are exposed to English in the mornings and French in the afternoons, which is particularly valuable in the National Capital Region.
+Each day, weather permitting, children spend time outdoors in our equipped playground and garden.
+Each term, special events are held with guest presenters such as Monkey Rock, Mad Science, and Ottawa firefighters.

 Curriculum